Developer: Irrational Games

 Release Date: 11/12/2013

 The long-awaited Infinite expansion set in Rapture is out and about.
 I honestly didn’t know what to really expect from this other than more questions and fan service of Rapture.
 The story started out very similarly to BioShock 1 where you are riding down the bathysphere into Rapture.
 It brought back a lot of great memories and was happy to see the beautiful Elizabeth throughout the whole chapter.
 What I wasn’t happy about was the length, the gameplay, and the lack of anything memorable.

-Outside of the interesting ending there’s not much else.
+Outside of the interesting ending, there’s not much else.
 This was a real disappointment for how long everyone waited.
-Gamer who just played Infinite and moved on shouldn’t even bother.
-This DLC is mainly for hardcore fans actually wanting the ending in Episode Three rather than the tid bits from each episode.
+The gamer who just played Infinite and moved on shouldn’t even bother.
+This DLC is mainly for hardcore fans actually wanting the ending in Episode Three rather than the tidbits from each episode.